 Licenses that don't need to be tracked

-Some companies include unlimited usage of files that you purchase or provide you with a bulk reporting tool that requires you to report the individual files, but you don't have to buy individual licenses.
+Some companies include unlimited usage of files you purchase or provide a bulk reporting tool that requires you to report the individual files, but you don't have to buy individual licenses.

-For example, CCLI's Rehearsal License allows users to access copyrighted audio files that would normally require individual licenses.
+For example, CCLI's Rehearsal License allows users to access copyrighted audio files that typically require individual licenses.

 You can access license information from a file on a song arrangement page or from the Files page.

 Only people with Editor permissions or higher can access file license information.
 If any of your folder or service type permissions are lower than Editor, you won't be able to access these files.